 - Apply to graduate school and indicate “combined bachelor’s/master’s program” in your application.
 This can be completed at: https://admissions.ufl.edu/apply/graduate/

-- Complete the Combined Bachelor’s and Master’s Degree Request in your final semester and submit it to 219 MAE-A or email@example.com.
+- Complete the Combined Bachelor’s and Master’s Degree Request at least one semester prior to graduation and submit it to firstname.lastname@example.org.
 This form is available online at https://admissions.ufl.edu/pdf/combdegreerequest.pdf.

-- It is important to submit the Degree Request form in your final semester so that the courses you list on the form are accurate.
+- It is important that the courses you list on the form are accurate.
 The graduate courses listed on the form must match the ones that you have taken in order to receive credit.

 - As long as you have the required 3.33 GPA and submit the form with accurate courses taken, your credits in the Combined (4/1) Degree Program will count.